Pacific Islanders in Publishing

 (she/her)

 A ni-Vanuatu poet, storyteller, and editor, Rebecca coedited Vanuatu's first women's anthology, Sista, Stanap Strong!
-(THWUP, 2021) and first nonfiction children's book, Taf Tumas.
-Her poems and short stories were published in anthologies in Vanuatu, Fiji and Aotearoa, including Sport 47, Voes, Rising Tides, A Game of Two Halves, Va — Stories by Women of the Moana, and a collaborative poem was featured in an NZ climate change anthology, No Other Place to Stand (AUP, Jul 2022).
-She participated in the 60th Brisbane Writers Festival, the 32nd Medellin Poetry Festival and was one of the Pasifika poets whose poem on climate change featured at COP27.
-She is committed to growing literature in Oceania.
+(2021) and first nonfiction children's book, Taf Tumas.
+Her poems and short stories have been published in various anthologies in Vanuatu, Fiji and Aotearoa.
+One of her poems on climate change was featured at COP27.

 Poetry